Automated Synthesis of Distributed Self-Stabilizing Protocols: Formal Characterization of Self-, Monotonic-, and Ideal-Stabilization

 \subsection{Ideal-Stabilization}

 Self-stabilization does not predict program behavior during recovery, which may be undesirable for some applications.
-A trivial way to integrate program behavior during recovery is to include it in the specification itself, then the protocol must ensure that every configuration in the specification is legitimate (so, the only recovery behaviors are those included in the specification).
-Such a protocol is \emph{ideal stabilizing}~\cite{NT13}.
+A simple way to integrate program behavior during recovery is to include it in the specification itself.
+This way, the protocol must ensure that every configuration in the specification is legitimate (so, the only recovery behaviors are those included in the specification).
+Such a protocol is called \emph{ideal stabilizing}~\cite{NT13}.

 \begin{definition} Let $\psi$ be an \ltlr specification and $\sys = \langle \Pi_\sys, T_\sys\rangle$ be a distributed program.
 We say that $\sys$ is {\em ideal stabilizing} for $\psi$ \; iff \; $\sys,\statespace_\sys \models \psi$.